Q: What is Chattanooga 2.0?

 2. An opportunity to improve the quality of life of all future graduates by connecting them to jobs that pay a living wage.

-Q: Who are the principals behind 2.0?
+Q: Who is the leadership of Chattanooga 2.0?

 Q: How do I get involved?